-Each entering undergraduate student will take one or more placement tests depending on the nature of the student's previous academic program and intended academic program at MSU.
-The results of these tests will be utilized by the student and the academic adviser in the development of an academic program.
+Each entering undergraduate student will take one or more placement tests depending on the nature of the student's previous academic program and intended academic program at Michigan State University.
+The results of these tests will be utilized by the student and the academic advisor in the development of an academic learning plan.
 Following is a brief explanation of the use of the various placement tests: